aroberge/ideas/README.md

 > _I found a bug._

-Wonderful, please file an issue so that I can perhaps fix it.
+Wonderful, please file an issue so that I can attempt to fix it.
 Note however that some examples are just proof of concepts and are not meant to be robust.

 > _I found a cool use of import hooks in another project, different from